 3. If the request is authorized and if the T-EAS has subscribed to receive ACR notifications, the EES shall notify the T-EAS by sending an ACR management notification, with "ACT start" event including ACR parameters from the request in step 1, e.g. Prediction expiration time.

-4. If the T-EAS had included indication of EAS Acknowledgement within ACR management subscribe request, the T-EAS sends EAS Acknowledgement as a response to the ACR management notification.
-The T-EAS can indicate the failure or rejection of the ACT or failure of usage of ACR parameters (e.g. prediction expiration time) in the Acknowledgement.
+4. If the T-EAS had included indication of EAS Acknowledgement for service continuity planning within ACR management subscribe request, the T-EAS sends EAS Acknowledgement as a response to the ACR management notification that is related to service continuity planning.
+The T-EAS indicates the failure or rejection of the ACT or failure of usage of ACR parameters (e.g. prediction expiration time) in the Acknowledgement.

-Editor's note: Details on the Indication of EAS Acknowledgement and the information in the EAS Acknowledgement are FFS.

-NOTE: The T-EAS can use the ACR parameters to handle the ACR.
+NOTE: The T-EAS can use the ACR parameters to handle the ACR in the scenario of service continuity planning.
 For example, the T-EAS can consider prediction expiration time in deciding whether and for how long to wait for the AC of the UE to connect to it.
 If the ACT is performed, and the AC does not connect to the T-EAS by "Prediction expiration time", the EAS can send ACT failure with the appropriate cause to the EES.
 In that case, the T-EAS can delete the transferred application context.

 5. The EES responds to the requestor's request with an ACR parameter information response message.